Design #96 ©Heyman Yachts 2021

 The PPH is conceived for two people living on board in comfort, like a studio on the waterfront or a small summer house.

-In addition, there is space also for friends staying overnight – or longer – or for children or grandchildren on vacation.
+In addition, there is space also for friends staying for a week or two, or for children or grandchildren on vacation.

 In sports car terms, she is a 2 + 2: